 With the end of the national lockdown and the introduction of the tier system that started on 2 December 2020, the UK Government has reiterated that employees in England who can work effectively from home should do so over the winter.
 [In Scotland employees should only go to work if it is essential for them to do so.]

 The announcement states that where employers, in consultation with their employees, conclude that the employees can carry out their normal duties from home, they should do so.
 To help contain the virus, office workers who can work effectively from home should do so over the winter.

-Restaurants and pubs located in Tier 3 areas are now only be permitted to offer takeaways, while pubs in Tier 2 areas can operate if they serve ‘substantial meals’ and adhere to the new closing time which has been extended from 10:00pm to 11:00pm.
+Restaurants and pubs located in Tier 3 areas are now only permitted to offer takeaways, while pubs in Tier 2 areas can operate if they serve ‘substantial meals’ and adhere to the new closing time which has been extended from 10:00 pm to 11:00 pm.

 Although they can trade again, leisure and entertainment venues, services provided in community centres, and close contact services will still be subject to the COVID-19 Secure requirements in law and fines of up to £10,000 for repeated breaches.
 Businesses must remind people to wear face coverings where mandated.